The Connectivity of the Dual: Notation and basic results

 \end{proof}

-\begin{lemma} Let $G$ be an embedded simple graph with a simple dual and a given cutset $V_c$ of $G$.
-Each cycle $Z$ in a component $C$ of $G-V_c$ is \begin{description} \item[(a)] in a simple face $f$ of $G_b$ so that a face of the internal component is also a face of $G$, \item[(b)] or in a bridged face, \item[(c)] or in a simple internally non-plane face.
+\begin{lemma} Let $G$ be a simple embedded graph with a simple dual and a given cutset $V_c$ of $G$.
+Each cycle $Z$ in a component $C$ of $G-V_c$ is either \begin{description} \item[(a)] in a simple face $f$ of $G_b$ so that a face of the internal component is also a face of $G$, or \item[(b)] in a bridged face of $G_b$, or \item[(c)] in a simple internally non-plane face of $G_b$.

 \end{description}

 \end{lemma}

 \begin{proof}